Candidate Profile

 TIME TRAVELLING THROUGH AUSTRALIA’S GEOLOGICAL PAST

-Australia is the oldest continent on Earth with vast areas in Western Australia providing evidence of what Earth was like 3.5 billion years ago.
+Learn about the oldest continent on Earth with vast areas in Western Australia providing evidence of what Earth was like 3.5 billion years ago.
 The geology of Australia reveals there were times when it was green and lush, many other times when it was covered by glaciers but today large areas are dry and arid.

 AUSSIE DIGGERS: FROM OCHRE TO GOLD